Here are some frequently asked questions we receive from prospective members.

 I’m new to mountain biking and not very good.
 I’m scared I won’t be able to keep up.
 Our group rides are organized to accommodate all levels of riders.
 We have quite a few beginners that join WMBA, and our group rides break down into multiple groups based on ability so you can ride with the group which you are most comfortable in.
 The group rides are a welcoming and non-intimidating atmosphere with a no-drop policy.

 Do I need to be a member to come on a group ride?
-We encourage women to attend one or two of our group rides or open events while deciding on WMBA membership.
+We encourage women to attend one of our group rides or open events while deciding on WMBA membership.
 Feel free to come out to see what WMBA is about and decide if the organization is what you’re looking for.
+We allow up to three group rides before we ask that you join to help support our organization's programming.

 What do I need to bring on a group ride?
 It is important to have a mountain bike which is in good working order and you are comfortable riding.
 Additionally, you will need some other basic cycling equipment which you should never ride without: helmet, water (bottle or hydration system), items to fix a flat tire (tire levers, tube, pump).
 Optional items: cycling gloves, windbreaker/rain coat, clipless pedals/cycling shoes, energy bar or energy drink, knee/elbow pads.